Bin packing problem: Related problems

 In the bin packing problem, the size of the bins is fixed and their number can be enlarged (but should be as small as possible).

 In contrast, in the multiway number partitioning problem, the number of bins is fixed and their size can be enlarged.
 The objective is to find a partition in which the bin sizes are as nearly equal is possible (in the variant called multiprocessor scheduling problem or minimum makespan problem, the goal is specifically to minimize the size of the largest bin).

+In the vector bin packing problem, each item is a vector, and the size of each bin is also a vector.
+Let a bin has size $w$, and the sum of vectors in the bin be $v$, then the requirement is that $\forall i, v_i \leq w_i$.

 In the inverse bin packing problem, both the number of bins and their sizes are fixed, but the item sizes can be changed.
 The objective is to achieve the minimum perturbation to the item size vector so that all the items can be packed into the prescribed number of bins.

 In the maximum resource bin packing problem, the goal is to maximize the number of bins used, such that, for some ordering of the bins, no item in a later bin fits in an earlier bin.
 In a dual problem, the number of bins is fixed, and the goal is to minimize the total number or the total size of items placed into the bins, such that no remaining item fits into an unfilled bin.

 In the bin covering problem, the bin size is bounded from below: the goal is to maximize the number of bins used such that the total size in each bin is at least a given threshold.

-In the fair indivisible chore allocation problem (a variant of fair item allocation), the items represents chores, and there are different people each of whom attributes a different difficulty-value to each chore.
+In the fair indivisible chore allocation problem (a variant of fair item allocation), the items represent chores, and there are different people each of whom attributes a different difficulty-value to each chore.
 The goal is to allocate to each person a set of chores with an upper bound on its total difficulty-value (thus, each person corresponds to a bin).
 Many techniques from bin packing are used in this problem too.

 In the guillotine cutting problem, both the items and the "bins" are two-dimensional rectangles rather than one-dimensional numbers, and the items have to be cut from the bin using end-to-end cuts.

 In the selfish bin packing problem, each item is a player who wants to minimize its cost.

 There is also a variant of bin packing in which the cost that should be minimized is not the number of bins, but rather a certain concave function of the number of items in each bin.